Rising your being

 Do you want to learn Chinese language?
 It’s impossible because it’s too hard, characters are difficult to write, identifying the different tones is not easy for foreigners, Chinese grammar is complicated and some other pessimistic reasons were given to me for the first days living in China.

-Gandhi said: “Nobody can hurt me without my permission”.
-And that was my strongest weapons against all people who tried to discourage me in the process of learning Chinese language.
+Gandhi said: “Nobody can hurt me without my permission.”
+And that was my strongest weapon against all people who tried to discourage me in the process of learning the Chinese language.

 If you don’t believe in yourself, you’re freaking done!
 Turn around and get out of China!